cian6390/slack/README.md

     ->send($message, $url);
 ```

-Although I use IncomingWebhook in document examples,
+Although I use `IncomingWebhook` in document examples,
-but the same thing can be used in InteractiveMessage send method.
+it can be replaced by `InteractiveMessage`.

 ## Interactive Component